 University Operator: Also known as the "campus operator" and "campus information," the University operator's function is primarily to act as a directory assistance service ("The number for John Smith is...").
-The operators are also able to assist you in finding the name of the right person or office that can help you with your problem.
+The operators are also able to assist you in finding the name of the right person or office that can help you with a problem.
 Please, DO NOT confuse this service with "Library Information Services."
 (See below.)
-To contact the University Operator, dial 355-1855 if you are using an off-campus campus phone.
+To contact the University Operator, dial 355-1855 if you are using an off-campus phone.

-Library Information Services: The MSU Library (see Academics) maintains an information service for the members of the University community.
+Library Information Services: The MSU Library maintains an information service for the members of the University community.
 The service is available during regular library hours.
-The staff can assist you with questions concerning MSU and the community, including questions regarding available (RHA movie and services and events.
-Lecture-Concert schedules are available, for instance.)
+The staff can assist you with questions concerning MSU and the community, including questions regarding available services and events.
+(Wharton Center performance schedules are available, for instance.)
 Call the Information Desk at 353-8700.
 Please DO NOT call the University Operator (see above) for this kind of information.
 And DO NOT call the Library Information Service for directory assistance.
 Also, questions about library services should be directed to the Library Reference Desk (353-8816) and not the Information Services Desk.
 It is a lot easier on you, and the MSU staff, if you can call the right office for the questions you have.
 Look through this book before you make a call.
-It can save you a lot of time and avoid a hassle.
+You might find your answer.

-Department of Public Safety: This department is commonly referred to as DPS or the campus police (see Personal Protection section).
-If you have a question about some police or other safety matter you can call DPS at any time.
+Department of Public Safety: This department is commonly referred to as DPS or the campus police.
+(See Personal Security section.)
+If you have a question about some police or other safety matter of care call DPS at any time.
 The number is 355-2221.
 Please, DO NOT use the emergency number (9-1-1) or the "Green Light Telephones" for nonemergency questions.

 The Answer Place (TAP): Is a part of the ASMSU Programming Board that provides a unique information service to the University community.
-With a large collection of reference materials and directories, and access to several other information services in Michigan, TAP gives information or referrals in answer to such questions as "Where can I rent a garden plot?" or "How do I contact the state representative from City?" or "What are the RHA films on campus this weekend?"
+With a large collection of reference materials and directories, and access to several other information services in Michigan, TAP gives information or referrals in answer to such questions as "Where can I rent a garden plot?" or "How do I contact the state representative from Traverse City?" or "What are the classic films on campus this weekend?"
 TAP also translates for foreign students.
 If you need information, or if you would like to volunteer, call TAP at 353-8114.